TurboAnt X7 Review: Overview

 The electronic brake has about 1/2 second of lag.
-Out of the box, we had to tighten up the disc brake which was loose and rubbing noise.
+Out of the box, we had to tighten up the disc brake, which was loose and rubbing noise.

 Overall, the redundancy is appreciated for safety reasons.
 The braking distance for this scooter is on par with other scooters in its price class.

 Weighing in at 27 lbs, the Turboant is similar to other 350 watt electric scooters with removable battery packs.
-Because the stem is rather thick and is weighted due to the battery, the scooter is a little harder to carry that others.
+Because the stem is rather thick and is weighted due to the battery, the scooter is a little harder to carry than others.

 One of the shining features of the Turboant is a very sturdy stem folding mechanism.
 It is much thicker and stronger than other quick folding mechanisms like it.

-When locked into place there is nearly no play in the handlebars and steering feels really good.
+When locked into place, there is nearly no play in the handlebars and steering feels really good.

 The folding mechanism is a plastic twist collar (for added safety) and a standard metal latch.

-To fold you twist the safety collar then pull down the latch.
+To fold, you twist the safety collar then pull down the latch.
 Because the latch is fairly hefty, you’ll have to pull quite hard to loosen it.
 This is the downside to having such a stiff stem with no wobble.

 The neck of the scooter has a hook that engages with the rear fender, locking the scooter in a folded position for easy carrying.

-The cockpit has a bright central LED display with simple controls for mode, lights, power and changing the P-settings.
+The cockpit has a bright central LED display with simple controls for mode, lights, power, and changing the P-settings.

 The rubberized throttle is nice and has power and mode buttons integrated into it.
 The throttle also integrates a cruise control feature that is enabled by default.
-This is good for long stretches of road, but can catch you off guard (even with its audible beep).
+This is good for long stretches of road but can catch you off guard (even with its audible beep).

 Turboant X7 P Settings

 The X7 has the following P-settings that can be adjusted using the display console.
-There are speed units, cruise control and kick (zero) start.
+There are speed units, cruise control, and kick (zero) start.

 - P0: Mph / Kmh